 As you can imagine, building out heating and cooling systems or bathrooms is not particularly exciting to children.
 It is, however, the foundation necessary to create the magic and continue our CLIMB.

 Speaking of our climb, after five years of requests from children to enter the tree house, we will finally be able to say, “YES!”
 A significant donation is making it possible to complete the Discovery Tree exhibit.
 We’re also working on the creation of a 2nd floor Maker/Art Space that will be geared to our tween audience.
-We hope to have these spaces open by first quarter 2017.
+Our Imagination Playground will also be ready for building new creations.
+We hope to have the second floor open on a limited schedule by late March 2017.

 Want to learn more about the expansion and how you can be involved?
 Contact Lisa Shull at email@example.com.